Request a DemoLog In(844) 692-0626

 Rough Inspections

 Rough, or rough-in, inspections are early checks to important systems, such as electrical, mechanical, plumbing, or fire safety.
 Usually, these happen when important elements of the system, such as an electrical box or water lines, have been installed but before walls have been put up and closed them in.
 Many municipalities require rough inspections to close work permits.
 This helps inspectors check elements before they are closed off and difficult to fix.
-Some places, like Franklin, Wisconsin, will provide a list of required rough inspections.
+Some places, like Florence, Oregon, provide a list of rough-in inspections with a description of when they should be conducted.
 Other places, like Nassau County in Florida, will provide a checklist of the things they will check at some rough inspections.

 Post-construction Inspections